Dedupe a messy contact list

 Output: 8 input rows collapsed to 5 unique people.
 4 successfully resolved against Lusha.
 1 no-match.
 Below is the real result from running the prompt against the live Lusha connector.

 The Namrata row is the most useful demonstration.
-Two input rows showed two different employers — one at Notion (old), one at Together AI (current).
+Two input rows showed two different employers: one at her previous company, one at her current company.
 The prompt did not pick the wrong one or duplicate the contact.
-Lusha’s current employer is the source of truth, so the Notion row collapsed into the Together AI row with a “stale” flag.
+Lusha’s current employer is the source of truth, so the previous-company row collapsed into the current-company row with a ‘stale’ flag.

 Why use Lusha